Reasons for Battery Storage

 Battery System Install Location

 The battery bank should be installed indoors (e.g., basement, utility room, attached garage).
 Outdoor installations are not recommended unless there is no other option.
 In our climate, there is a loss of capacity during hot/cold conditions and the battery life is likely to be shortened.
 The space required for the battery varies by manufacturer, but using Tesla as an example, their single 13 KWH module is 4’H x 3’W x 6”D. Depending on the size of your house and the loads you want to carry on battery backup, you may need two modules.
 In this case, the second module is placed in front of the first for an overall depth of ~12”.
 The modules are very heavy and are typically mounted against a wall on a solid floor.
-Battery storage can be utilized in solar systems that have centralized inverters and systems using microinverters.
+Recent changes to the Fire Codes include requirements for fire-rated enclosures around batteries in certain locations.
+Review this with your contractor.

 Shopping for a Battery System